estebansolo/python30/docs/18_decorators.md

 # The result of 6 and 2 is 8
 ```

-In this example, the decorator takes the function and the arguments as parameters and performs a new operation, different from that of the main function.
+In this example, the "decorator" takes the function and the arguments as parameters and performs a new operation, different from that of the main function.

 This same process as a decorator would be: